pawelwiejkut/pawelwiejkut.dev/content/posts/sac_app_dropdown_cascade.md

 {{<figure align=center src="/sac_app_dropdown_cascade/5.png"  width="80%" >}}

-6. Put code into the Dropdown_Publisher - onSelect
+6. Put code into the Dropdown_Publisher - onSelect.
+Here we need to first clean all the combined filters name and publisher on our table Table_Games_Sales.
+The next step is to fill Name only with corresponding values (like for Sega we want to display only belong games - names).

 {{< highlight js >}}
 //Remove existing Name filter form the table